daviebadger/notes/yaml/yaml.rst

 Collections
 ===========

-Collections are advanced data structures that contain scalars or nested collections.
+Collections are data containers, which contain scalars or also nested collections.

 Mappings